1952–53 in English football

 The 1952–53 season was the 73rd season of competitive football in England.

 Overview

-This was the closest championship win in English league history at the time, with Arsenal claiming the title with a goal average superior to Preston's by just 0.099.
-Both Arsenal and Preston had identical records aside from their goal averages.
+This was the closest championship win in English league history at the time; Arsenal claimed the title with a goal average superior to that of Preston North End by just 0.099.
+Both Arsenal and Preston had identical records aside from goal difference and goal average.

-Had goal difference been the deciding factor as it was from 1977 onwards, Arsenal would still have won with +33 to Preston's +25, unlike in 1989 when they would have finished second on goal average.
+Had goal difference been the deciding factor – as it was from 1977 onwards – Arsenal would still have won with +33 to Preston's +25; in 1989, for comparison, Arsenal would have finished second (to Liverpool) on goal average.
 Preston had last been champions in 1890, the second season of the Football League.

 The FA Cup was won by Blackpool, beating Bolton Wanderers 4–3 in what became known as the 'Matthews Final', due to the masterly contribution of 38-year-old winger Stanley Matthews, who helped his side win after going 3–1 down, although three of Blackpool's goals were scored by prolific forward Stan Mortensen.